nikita1205agarwal/AZ-Hackathon-2023/README.md

 # AZ-Hackathon-2023

 ## Project Summary
-This project aims to develop an intelligent search engine that allows users to search for coding problems from platforms like LeetCode, CodeChef, and Codeforces.
+This project aims to develop an intelligent search engine that allows users to search for coding problems from Leetcode.
 Users can input keywords and receive a list of relevant coding problems that match their search criteria.
 The search engine provides problem details such as title, difficulty level, and a link to the original problem.
 It also allows users to filter search results based on difficulty level and programming language.
 The search engine utilizes the TF-IDF algorithm to ensure the relevance and accuracy of the returned problems.
-However, it currently excludes Algozenith's questions from the search results, although they might be integrated in the future.

 # LeetCode Scraper